Yangxinsix/myqueue/docs/paper.md

 submit tasks to and `MyQueue` will handle interactions with your scheduler (`SLURM` or `PBS`).
-Once tasks have finished, they will stay in your queue so that you can list them and see the status (done, failed, timed out or out of memory).
+Once tasks have finished, they will stay in your queue so that you can list them and see the status (done, failed, timed-out or out-of-memory).
 Tasks will stay in your queue until you explicitly remove them.
 This makes it easy to keep track of your tasks:
 If a task is listed as "done" then this will remind you that you need to do something with the result.
 If a task failed then you need to fix something